vankessel/vankessel.github.io/blog/_posts/2018-06-16-intro-to-neural-networks-1.md

 Once you have an architecture, you will need a dataset to train on.
 A dataset should consist of pairs of inputs and outputs for the network.
 This is what the network will train against to learn how to correlate an input to an output.
 There are [some cases](https://arxiv.org/abs/1711.00043) where pairs are not even necessary, only the distribution of the data is needed.

 Training is performed by passing an input into untrained network.
 The output will almost certainly be random garbage because it is not yet trained.
 This garbage output is compared to the expected output, and an error is obtained.
-This error is propagated back through the network to nudge its parameters in a direction that decreases this error.
+This error is propagated back through the network and the result is used to nudge its parameters in a direction that decreases this error.
 This is repeated many times until the error is reduced to a minimal amount.

 ## Example networks